 In this paper, we introduce an approach to developing annotated training data and multilingual BERT-like news topic classifiers through a teacher-student framework based on large language models (LLMs).
 Our methodology leverages the power of GPTs that we use as teacher models to automatically annotate news articles with top-level Media Topic labels, introduced by the International Press Telecommunications Council (IPTC) \cite{iptcmediatopics}.
 This automatically annotated dataset is then used to train a smaller XLM-RoBERTa-based student model, addressing the computational demands of the news media industry, where topic annotation needs to be scaled to millions of data points.

 In our experiments, we train and evaluate the models on multilingual training and test datasets comprising four diverse languages: Catalan, Croatian, Greek, and Slovenian.
-The selection of these languages for evaluation is on one side based on their availability in the MaCoCu corpora collection~\cite{banon2022macocu} to ensure a high level of comparability between language-specific datasets.
-Furthermore, these languages exhibit varying degrees of linguistic relatedness, with Croatian and Slovenian being closely related and the other two languages belonging to separate branches of the Indo-European language family.
+The selection of these languages for evaluation is based on their availability in the MaCoCu corpora collection~\cite{banon2022macocu} to ensure a high level of comparability between language-specific datasets.
+Furthermore, these languages exhibit varying degrees of linguistic relatedness, with Croatian and Slovenian being closely related, and the other two languages belonging to separate branches of the Indo-European language family.
 This distinction provides valuable insights for cross-lingual experiments.

-In this work, we aim to address the following research questions, pertaining to the task of IPTC news topic classification: \begin{enumerate} \item[(RQ1)] Can the teacher LLM, used as a data annotator for news topic classification, achieve annotation quality comparable to that of human annotators? \item[(RQ2)] How much data, annotated by the teacher model, is required for the student model to achieve comparable performance to the teacher model? \item[(RQ3)] Is it necessary to include the target language in the training data, or does the fine-tuned student model exhibit satisfactory zero-shot cross-lingual capabilities? \item[(RQ4)] Does fine-tuning a student model on target-language monolingual data yield better outcomes than training on a multilingual dataset of equal size? \end{enumerate}
+In this work, our aim is to address the following research questions, pertaining to the task of IPTC news topic classification: \begin{enumerate} \item[(RQ1)] Can the teacher LLM, used as a data annotator for news topic classification, achieve annotation quality comparable to that of human annotators? \item[(RQ2)] How much data, annotated by the teacher model, are required for the student model to achieve performance comparable to the teacher model? \item[(RQ3)] Is it necessary to include the target language in the training data, or does the fine-tuned student model exhibit satisfactory zero-shot cross-lingual capabilities? \item[(RQ4)] Does fine-tuning a student model on target-language monolingual data yield better outcomes than training on a multilingual dataset of equal size? \end{enumerate}